 Once access has been given, employees need to actually buy-in to the management system and use it.
 Placing the system at the heart of your organisation exhibits a serious intent for change but there is more; the tools and methodology must be clear and easy for staff to follow - getting people on board is hard enough as it is.

 New systems/projects must be promoted to staff in fliers, stationary, posters, billboards, emails and events.
 Follow up events need to be held every 6 months to really ensure that your Continual Improvement approach has taken root and for the team to understand that this is the new direction.

 Process optimisation modelling is essential for the improvement of any process.
 Capturing existing processes is the foundation of any change; to capture is to understand.
 The Improvement part comes when you are able to analyse the current process, find the bottlenecks or process breakdowns and model potential solutions before actually implementing real change.

 Repeat the Continual Improvement Process Steps

 Once you have utilised these 4 pillars of Continual Improvement, start again!

 Continual Improvement means the job is never done.
-Trying to attain perfection is impossible, but Continual Improvement provides improvement in small increments adding up over time to gigantic leaps in efficiency - this is the closest you will ever get to perfection.So why have these 4 Continual Improvement process elements been captured as pillars?
+Trying to attain perfection is impossible, but the Continual Improvement process provides improvement in small increments adding up over time to gigantic leaps in efficiency - this is the closest you will ever get to perfection.So why are these 4 Continual Improvement process elements displayed as pillars?

-Because each pillar is as important as any other - without one, the rest are useless.
+Because each pillar is as important as any other to hold up the continual improvement process initiative - without one, the rest are useless.